imgix/imgix-python/README.md

 # -*- coding: utf-8 -*-
 ```

-If you don\'t add this encoding, and you have an image with name for
+If you don't add this encoding, and you have an image with name for
-example \'tiburón.jpeg\', you will get the following error trying to run
+example 'tiburón.jpeg', you will get the following error trying to run
 your script:

 ``` python